costa rica coffee beans tarrazu - His Word Coffee

 What is honey process Costa Rica coffee?

-Honey process coffee is partially washed, the cherry skin is removed but some or all of the sticky mucilage (fruit pulp) is left on the bean during drying.
-Yellow honey retains 25% mucilage; red honey around 50%; black honey 90%.
+Honey process coffee is partially washed: the cherry skin is removed but some or all of the sticky mucilage (fruit pulp) is left on the bean during drying.
+Yellow honey retains about 25% mucilage, red honey around 50%, and black honey roughly 90%.
 More mucilage means more sweetness and fruit character in the final cup.
-Costa Rica pioneered this processing method and offers the widest range of honey processed coffees of any origin.
+Costa Rica helped popularize this processing method and offers one of the widest ranges of honey processed coffees of any origin.

 His Word Coffee — Vancouver, WA